web-god/learn-x-in-y-minutes/HTML/README.md

 Welcome to the "Learn HTML in Y Minutes" guide!
 This quick and comprehensive tutorial is designed to get you started with HTML efficiently.

+## Getting Started

+To begin learning HTML, navigate to the relevant section and follow the examples and explanations provided.
+Code snippets are included to help reinforce your understanding.

 ---
 ## Topic: HTML (Hypertext Markup Language)